 In KS2 spelling is taught in 3 short sessions each week, learning spelling rules, patterns and strategies for learning to spell tricky words.
 These follow the Statutory Guidance as set out Curriculum 2014.

-Grammar is taught within the context of a good quality text.
+Grammar is taught in discrete sessions and through the context of the text used in the English unit of work .
 Each year group follows the Statutory Guidance as set out Curriculum 2014.

 We promote reading for purpose and pleasure, and reading is at the heart of our curriculum.
 Children are read to daily in class, and in this way are introduced to a variety of authors and quality texts.